-"Contrabands" — Nearly 4,000 Civil War-era "contrabands" — fugitive and liberated slaves — are buried in Section 27.
+"Contrabands" — An estimated 3,000 Civil War-era "contrabands" — fugitive and liberated slaves — are buried in Section 27 of the cemetery.
+"Contraband" is the term for confiscated enemy property.
 Because enslaved people were legally considered property, "contraband" was the U.S. government's designation for those who were freed as Union forces moved south during the war, or who had escaped from local Virginia and Maryland slave owners.
 Their headstones are marked "Citizen" or "Civilian."

-James Reese Europe, U.S. Army (1881-1919) — Bandleader and musician James Reese Europe studied violin as a child with the assistant director of the Marine Corps Band.
-By his twenties, he had become an acclaimed musician, performing at Carnegie Hall with the Clef Club, the all-black orchestra he founded in 1910.
+James Reese Europe, U.S. Army (1881-1919) — Fellow jazz great Eubie Blake called James Reese Europe "the Martin Luther King of music."
+The renowned bandleader and musician first studied violin as a child with the assistant director of the Marine Corps Band.
+By his twenties, Europe had become an acclaimed musician, performing at Carnegie Hall with the Clef Club, the all-black orchestra he founded in 1910.
 When the United States entered World War I in 1917, Europe enlisted and was commissioned as a lieutenant with the 369th Infantry, the "Harlem Hellfighters."
 Europe was ordered to form a military band of the best musicians he could muster.
 Known as the Hell Fighters Band, the ensemble performed across continental Europe to great enthusiasm and praise.
 Europe credited the band's success to the fact that the musicians played only their own, original music — black music.
-He was accidentally killed during a dispute with another band member in 1919.
+Tragically, Reese lost his life during a dispute with another band member in 1919.
 (Section 2, Grave 3576)

 Medgar Evers, U.S. Army (1925-1963) — Born in Decatur, Mississippi, Sgt.
 Medgar Evers served in the U.S. Army during World War II, fighting with a segregated unit in France and Germany.
 His experiences of racial discrimination, both in and out of uniform, motivated him to become a civil rights activist.
 As Mississippi field secretary of the National Association for the Advancement of Colored People (NAACP), Evers recruited hundreds of members, organized voter registration drives and economic boycotts, and investigated racially based crimes, including the 1955 lynching and murder of Emmett Till.
 In response, white supremacists repeatedly threatened his life.
 On June 12, 1963, a Ku Klux Klan member shot and killed Evers in front of his home.
 The murder made national headlines, and thousands of mourners attended Evers' full military honors funeral at Arlington.
 The following year, President Lyndon B. Johnson signed the Civil Rights Act of 1964 — one victory in the struggle for which Evers sacrificed his life.
 (Section 36, Grave 1431)

 Marcelite Jordan Harris, U.S. Air Force (1943-2018) — Maj.
-Gen. Marcelite Jordan Harris retired in 1997 as the highest-ranking female officer in the U.S. Air Force and the highest ranking African-American woman in the Department of Defense.
-A graduate of Spelman Academy, she was commissioned as an officer in 1965, rising through the ranks to become, in 1991, the first African-American female brigadier general in the Air Force.
+Gen. Marcelite Jordan Harris retired in 1997 as the highest-ranking female officer in the U.S. Air Force and the highest ranking African American woman in the Department of Defense.
+A graduate of Spelman Academy, she was commissioned as an officer in 1965, rising through the ranks to become, in 1991, the first African American female brigadier general in the Air Force.
 Many of her assignments represented "firsts" for women in the Air Force.
-Her medals include the Bronze Star and the Legion of Merit.
+Her medals included the Bronze Star and the Legion of Merit.
 (Section 30, Grave 621-RH)

 Milton Holland, U.S. Army (1844-1910) — Born into slavery, Milton Holland enlisted in the 5th United States Colored Infantry regiment in 1863, rising to the rank of sergeant major.
 During the Battle of New Market Heights and Chaffin's Farm on September 29, 1864, Holland assumed command of the regiment after all of its white commanding officers were killed or wounded.
 He gallantly led his men as they routed the attacking Confederate Army and regained control of strategic territory near Richmond, Virginia.
 Holland received a Medal of Honor for his actions in the battle.
 He later founded the first black-owned insurance company in Washington, D.C.
 (Section 23, Grave 21713)